Course Meshes

 3. At this point you can batch assign materials like grass and sand to your course surfaces.

 4. Click the Import OBJs button and wait for the script to automatically import the course meshes to your scene.
-This step could take quite a while, depending on the size of your course.

 Next up: Build Your Course